-A Deep Dive into the Conspiracy Theory That Governments Are Controlling Us with Fluoride
+A Deep Dive Into the Conspiracy Theory That Governments Are Controlling Us with Fluoride

 Why are efforts to uncover the effects of fluoride so vilified, and why is the atmosphere so toxic?

 In fact, there has been a sea change in attitudes towards water fluoridation.
-About ten years ago, York University found that tooth decay in children across Europe had fallen, regardless of whether or not there was fluoride in the water.
-The countries showing the biggest decrease—Sweden, Netherlands, Finland, and Denmark—don’t fluoridate their supplies.
+About 10 years ago, York University found that tooth decay in children across Europe had fallen, regardless of whether or not there was fluoride in the water.
+The countries showing the biggest decrease – Sweden, Netherlands, Finland and Denmark – don’t fluoridate their supplies.

 But what do the water companies think?
 I called United Utilities, who said that most water companies have to have a “neutral position” on fluoridation.
 “The water company is just obliged to fluoridate where asked,” a spokesperson said.
 “We’re just a contractor.”
 But have they heard the conspiracies?
 I asked a Severn Trent Water spokesperson, who laughed and said: “Oooh yes, don’t worry, we’ve heard all sides of the story very loudly, but to be honest we try and stay out of it.
 We don’t want to get involved because then it makes it much too complicated.”
 Complicated indeed.

-In countries like Brazil, China, and, unsurprisingly, the US, fluoridation still has a stronghold.
+In countries like Brazil, China and, unsurprisingly, the US, fluoridation still has a stronghold.
 Significantly, 194 million Americans are supplied with this water, including those who live in 43 of its 47 largest cities.
-It’s there that the “truth” is being spread with most fervor.
+It’s there that the “truth” is being spread with most fervour.